Expats living in Saudi Arabia can enjoy the same home loan options as Australians back home.

 Australian expats and Saudi Arabians can choose a repayment plan to suit their foreign lifestyle.
 You can opt for weekly, fortnightly, or monthly repayments with most lenders.

 Interest rates are the same for Australian expats in Saudi Arabia as in Australia.
 However, Saudi Arabians might face higher interest rates if applying for an Australian mortgage.
+A specialist Australian expat mortgage broker like Odin Mortgage can help you find lenders with the most competitive rates.

 When applying for an Australian mortgage as a Saudi Arabian or expat in Saudi Arabia, you’ll need to meet the lender’s eligibility criteria.